Autodesk Fusion for students and educators | Autodesk Fusion | Autodesk

 How to buy

 Autodesk Fusion is where skills map to careers.
-Are you a secondary school educator?
+Are you a high school educator?
 Learn about Autodesk Certified User certifications

-These bite-sized videos unpack core concepts like modelling, assembling components, drawing, rendering, managing student projects and fostering student collaboration in Autodesk Fusion.
+These bite-sized videos unpack core concepts like modeling, assembling components, drawing, rendering, managing student projects, and fostering student collaboration in Autodesk Fusion.

 Learn how to create and manage student projects and roles using Fusion Teams.

-Learn how to import and manipulate files from other CAD programmes in Autodesk Fusion.
+Learn how to import and manipulate files from other CAD programs in Autodesk Fusion.

 Ivy Tech Community College helps students move beyond the basics, teaching advanced skills like generative design.
-Through Autodesk’s certification programme, students can set themselves apart and increase employability.
+Through Autodesk's certification program, students can set themselves apart and increase employability.

 How to manage access for students